raedkbar/AlertAware-Fatigue-Detection/README.md

-Certainly!
-Here's a `README.md` file for your project.
-You can use this Markdown content as your project's README:

 # Fatigue Detection System

 The Fatigue Detection System is a computer vision project designed to detect signs of employee fatigue through eye monitoring.
 This system captures images from a camera, processes them to detect eyes, and classifies them as open or closed, enabling the identification of fatigue.